 |Dennis Parker, PharmD||Associate Professor, Pharmacy Practice, Faculty Representative|

 |Glen Perry||Director, Pharmacy Services Administration, Blue Cross Blue Shield of Michigan|

 |Joe Ringer, R.Ph., M.B.A.||Professor, Schoolcraft College and former Account Executive, Merck & Company|

-During the 2006-07 academic year, Dean Beverly Schmoll established a Diversity Task Force that eveolved into a 15-member Diversity Advisory Board.
-The board is charged with recommending and implementing strategies to build a culturally and ethnically diverse educational environment.
+During the 2006-07 academic year, Dean Beverly Schmoll established a Diversity Task Force that ultimately evolved into the college's Council on Diversity and Inclusion (CoDI), which is charged with recommending and implementing strategies to build a culturally and ethnically diverse educational environment.

-In spring 2007, the board established an endowed scholarship fund to encourage and support diversity within the Eugene Applebaum College of Pharmacy and Health Sciences.
-Providing the lead gift was Ronald Coleman, a board member and alumnus of the Pharmacy ('68) and Mortuary Science ('63) programs.
+In spring 2007, an endowed scholarship fund to encourage and support diversity within the Eugene Applebaum College of Pharmacy and Health Sciences was established Providing the lead gift was Ronald Coleman, a board member and alumnus of the Pharmacy ('68) and Mortuary Science ('63) programs.
 The college currently is raising funds to complete the $350,000 endowed scholarship.
-Those interested in contributing to the fund should contact EACPHS Development Director Denise Thomas at email@example.com.
+Those interested in contributing to the fund should contact Jon Goldstein at email@example.com.